 Nakamoto imagined that one of the biggest advantages would be lower fees when payments are made.
 Running a bank is an expensive business – there’s security and office expenses to think about – and these costs often get passed on to consumers.
-His vision was to make everyone their own bank, and to contrast a system where middlemen would no longer be needed.
+His vision was to make everyone their own bank, and to create a system where middlemen would no longer be needed.

 This brings us neatly to how Bitcoin was created.
 In the very beginning, it took 30,000 lines of code to get the cryptocurrency off the ground.
 Blockchain is the name of the technology that underpins Bitcoin.
-To cut a long story short, this is a public, fully digitised database of each and every transaction that takes place on the network.
+To cut a long story short, this is a public, fully digitised database of every single transaction that takes place on the network.
 Bundles of transactions are placed into blocks and attached to the chain of blocks that came before it.
 A new block can only be added when a complex puzzle has been solved – and the first person to do so receives Bitcoins as a reward.

-So… how many Bitcoins exist?
+Bitcoin simplified: how many Bitcoins exist?

 You might ask, well, how can it just vanish?
 Where is Bitcoin stored?

-Well, put simply, a private key grants you the ability to spend your coins.
+Put simply, a private key grants you the ability to spend your coins.
 Losing this key can have catastrophic circumstances.
 Whereas you can ask for a reminder if you forget the password to your email, there’s no such feature with Bitcoin.